openwebdocs/owd-website/pages/content/posts/secure-the-web-forward.md

 excerpt: "Open Web Docs attended the Secure the Web Forward W3C workshop."
 ---

-Open Web Docs attended the W3C Workshop [Secure the Web Forward](https://www.w3.org/2023/03/secure-the-web-forward/index.html).
-The workshop was held virtually on September 26-28, 2023 with the goal to drive developer awareness and adoption of Web security standards & practices.
+Open Web Docs attended the W3C workshop [Secure the Web Forward](https://www.w3.org/2023/03/secure-the-web-forward/index.html).
+The workshop was held virtually on September 26-28, 2023 with the goal to drive developer awareness and adoption of web security standards & practices.

 We handed in a position paper called [Documentation for web security education](https://www.w3.org/2023/03/secure-the-web-forward/papers.html#owd) and presented our paper as part of the "Developer awareness" track on the last day of the workshop.